 Looking for ways to keep travel-loving kids busy in-between trips?
 Travel the world virtually, no passport needed!
 Get resources for online museums, virtual field trips, wildlife live feeds, kid-friendly travel documentaries, game ideas, and links for travel-related learning and play at home.

-Check out my list of 15 things to do when you can’t travel with tons of links to virtual tours, free online courses, global recipes, travel journal ideas, tips for organizing your travel gear, and more!
+Grown-ups should grab my list of 15 things to do when you can’t travel with tons of links to virtual tours, free online courses, global recipes, travel journal ideas, tips for organizing your travel gear, and more!

 Need a vacation, but just can’t travel right now?
 Check out these activities for things to do when you can’t travel!
 From virtual travel tours to reflecting on past trips, free online courses, travel books, and finding some zen, I’ve got tons of great tips for in-between trips.

 Wondering where the best snorkeling is in the U.S.?

 My vote is for Dry Tortugas National Park, located on an island 70 miles from Key West, Florida.
 Find out how to visit Dry Tortugas on a day trip or overnight beach camping adventure!

 Last Updated on February 25, 2020During a vacation to the Florida Keys, I took a day trip from Key West …

 Interested in seeing whale sharks and sea lions in the wild?

 Don’t miss my guide to visiting La Paz, Mexico!
 Here you can see whale sharks in the La Paz Bay and visit a colony of sea lions at the protected Isla Espiritu Santo UNESCO biosphere.